Public Sector Series

 • Timing: It usually runs 13:00 - 14:00.
 This clashes with free-flow assoc.

 • Search Strategy: If you are rubbing down everyone entering the Mosque, have a clear, efficient line.
 Do not make them miss the sermon (Khutbah).
-Tension rises if they are delayed.
+Tension rises instantly if they are delayed.

 4. The Muslim Chaplain (Imam)